 2. You Can Reduce Your Initial Costs With an Adjustable Rate Mortgage

 Usually, adjustable mortgage rates offer lower interest rates for the first five or seven years of the loan before resetting.
 One thing to bear in mind with this advantage is that loan rates are likely to take a sharp increase over that stretch of time, so be sure you account for that over the next five years.
-Because there are caps on how much your new interest rate can increase, you’ll want to find a mortgage that has the lowest caps.
+Because there are caps on how much your new interest rate can increase, you’ll want to find a mortgage that has lower caps.
 You should also know you have the option of refinancing your loan before it’s set to reset, which is recommended when rates are especially low or your financial situation has improved along with your credit score.

 3. You Might Be Able to Get Better Rates With a Mortgage Consultant